pivotal/docs-tap/cloud-native-runtimes/how-to-guides/avi-cnr-integration.hbs.md

    For information about deploying a sample application and connecting to the application, see [Test Knative Serving](./app-operators/verifying-serving.hbs.md#test-knative-serving-1).

-1. (Optional) Create a DNS record that configures your KService URL to point to the Avi Service Engines, and resolve to the external IP of the Envoy.
+2. (Optional) Create a DNS record that configures your KService URL to point to the Avi Service Engines, and resolve to the external IP of the Envoy.
 You can create a DNS record on any platform that supports DNS services.
-Refer to the documentation for your DNS service platform for more information.
+For more information, see the documentation for your DNS service platform.

    To get the KService URL, run: